thinkst/canarytokens-docs/docs/guide/cloned-web-token.md

 Create a token by choosing "Cloned Website" from the drop down list.

 Leave a reasonable comment to remind yourself where you will deploy the token.
-Then, supply the domain that you want to protect (this is the domain where the site is deployed that you will insert you tokenized javascript into).
+Then, supply the domain that you want to protect (this is the domain where the site is deployed that you will insert your tokenized javascript into).

 You'll get javascript similar to: